 Traditional Haitian Values

 Since many Haitians live in rural areas and Haiti is considered one of the poorest nations in the world, traditional and communal values take center stage.
-More than half the inhabitants of Haiti are under 30 years old, so that shapes some cultural beliefs too.
+The median age of the country is 24 years old, which shapes some cultural beliefs.
 Common Haitian values include:

 - Friendly and expressive nature